RIPBackdoored/cookiedragon234-is-cancelled/README.md

 # cookiedragon234 is NOT COMPLETELY cancelled

 ### Yes, cookie made the logger, but it was never meant to be released
-### some ex-developer who had access to the developer resources leaked it under my name
+### someone who had access to the developer resources leaked it under my name

 ### Backstory
 For the past couple weeks, ive been cracking backdoored, cookie's client, and he has not liked it.
 At first he tried changing his key generator, but when that didnt work, he got new obfuscation, para 2.0.
 But when backdoored 1.8 and 1.8.2 got cracked as well, he had too much.